Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 3. The French Quarter – New Orleans, LA

-Best for: Teams that enjoy adventure and immersive storytelling.
+Best for: Teams that enjoy immersive storytelling.

 Pro tip: Build challenges around live jazz venues, street artists, and local cuisine tastings.